-Last week I began a series of posts about why God allows Christians to face difficulties and trials.
-On Thursday we explored Scriptures that confirm, “Yes, Christians will have trouble!”
+This is the second in a series of posts about why God allows Christians to face difficulties and trials.
+In the first post, we explored Scriptures that confirm, “Yes, Christians will have trouble!”
 (Read that post now.)
-This week and next we will discover from the Bible four specific ways God uses our trials.
+In this and following posts we will discover from the Bible four specific ways God uses our trials.

 How could grief, pain, and difficulty ever be good?
 How could the death of a loved one bring rejoicing?

 I’m sure Jesus’ friends Mary and Martha asked similar questions at the death of their beloved brother Lazarus.
 The Apostle John records this heart-wrenching story in John chapter eleven.
 (If you have time, pause now and read John 11:1-44.)
 When Lazarus became sick, his sisters sent for Jesus.
 They knew He had the power to heal.
 But Jesus tarried and Lazarus died.

 Four days after Lazarus’ death, Jesus arrived at the family’s home in Bethany.
 Then Jesus did something unheard of.
 He asked for the stone to be rolled away from the tomb!
 “Uh, Lord,” Martha said.
 “I’m not so sure that’s a good idea.
 It’s going to stink to high heaven.
 After all, the body has been in there four days.”
 (This is my paraphrase, by the way!)